Thursday, July 30, 2015

 The LXX reading seems to me more like what I find in the New Testament concerning the cross.
 When I think, for example, of how Peter and Stephen preached the gospel in the book of Acts, the cross was not something God did to Christ but something wicked men did.
 What God did was to raise Christ from the dead.

-Isaiah 53 presents a stunning image of what Christ suffered in the atonement.
+Isaiah 53 presents us with a stunning image of what Christ suffered in the atonement.
 But I do not think it is a picture of God crushing, bruising or punishing Christ.
-It is a portrait of God delivering Christ — and us through him.
+It is, rather, a portrait of God delivering Christ — and us through him.

 Monday, July 13, 2015